rHilkner/rHilkner/README.md

 # Hello, my name is Rodrigo 👋

 I'm a brazilian software developer and an enthusiast of technology.
 I've been developing software since 2014 when I started studying Computer Engineering in the State University of Campinas.
 From 2014 to 2016 I've developed mostly personal and academic projects and 2017 I started freelancing.
 In this period I've delivered projects in Python (data-mining and data-analysis - 2 projects), Java and React (full-stack web project - 1 project), Swift and Firebase (iOS development - 6 projects).
 It was May/2019 when I started working full time as a full-stack web developer.
 Since then I've graduated in college and developed several applications, mostly handling REST API (Java/Spring-Boot), data analysis (Java/Oracle/PLSQL) and frontend development (React/NextJS).
 I also like doing side projects and always keeping my stack updated with the newest technologies and frameworks.
-In my current side project (Noiva em Fuga - website for renting vehicles for weddings) I'm using Kotling/Spring-Boot for backend, PostgreSQL for database, React/NextJS for frontend and AWS (EC2, RDS, S3, SES) for infrastructure.
+In my current side project (Noiva em Fuga - website for renting vehicles for weddings) I'm using Kotling/Spring-Boot for backend, PostgreSQL for database, React/NextJS for frontend and AWS (EC2, RDS, SES, S3, CloudFront, Route 53, AWS Cert.
+Manager) and Nginx for infrastructure.

 [![Rodrigo's GitHub stats](https://github-readme-stats.vercel.app/api?username=rHilkner&count_private=true&show_icons=true&theme=gruvbox)](https://github.com/rHilkner)